TheAlgorithms/JavaScript/CONTRIBUTING.md

 ### Contributor

 We are very happy that you consider implementing algorithms and data structure for others!
-This repository is referenced and used by learners from all over the globe.
+This repository is referenced and used by learners from around the globe.
 Being one of our contributors, you agree and confirm that:

 - You did your work - no plagiarism allowed
   - Any plagiarized work will not be merged.